Identifiability and Inference for Generalized Latent Factor Models: Introduction

 \item We derive the asymptotic normality of maximum likelihood estimators under all identifiability conditions, under the double asymptotic regime where both sample size and the number of manifest variables are large.
 Specifically, we establish asymptotic normality for estimators across different identifiability conditions, enabling conducting statistical inference in these settings.
-Notably, one important finding is that the asymptotic covariance matrices of the limiting distributions differ under various identifiability conditions, suggesting some commonly used inference procedures in practice may be problematic (see Section~\ref{sec:mainres} for more details).
+Notably, the asymptotic distribution under non-orthogonal designs is derived despite the presence of an ill-conditioned Hessian matrix. {Interestingly}, the asymptotic covariance matrices of the limiting distributions differ under various identifiability conditions, suggesting some commonly used inference procedures in practice may be problematic (see Section~\ref{sec:mainres} for more details).
 This finding is further substantiated through a simulation study given in Section~\ref{sec:simu}.

 \end{enumerate}